Angles just got fun.

 Key Issues:

-• Inability to measure the edges of objects.
+• Unable to measure along the edges of objects

 A black background with a white protractor measuring angles from 0 to 180 degrees, with markings for each degree and larger markings at every 10 degrees.